 - Working Capital Loan: Should not be used for something like expansion but rather a situation where a business needs cash quickly to cover immediate expenses

 - Accounts Receivable Loan: Uses accounts receivable as collateral.
 The bank would typically lend a fraction of the value of the receivables

 - Line of Credit: It’s a preset amount of money that a financial institution like a bank or credit union has agreed to lend you and that you can borrow in increments

-Long-Term Loans have maturities greater than one year.
-These loans are used for major business expansions, purchases of real property, acquisitions, and in some instances start-up costs.
-Types of long-term loans include:
+Long-Term Loans last longer than one year.
+These loans are used for major business expansions, purchases of real property, acquisitions, and in some instances, start-up costs Types of long-term loans include: